Home Cellphone Talks Apps That Are Changing Our Lives

 What It Is: Dropbox is one of the simplest and most widely used of many cloud storage services on the market, easily available for mobile devices.

 What It Means: Cloud storage in general is quickly changing the ways in which we store and share digital data.
 However, for many people high-end cloud services remain inaccessible.
-Dropbox brings the cloud to anyone who’s interested.
+Dropbox brings the cloud to anyone interested.